thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 Types of mqtt converters:
 1. json -- Default converter
+2. raw -- Raw default converter
-2. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the broker.)
+3. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the broker.)

 {% capture mqttconvertertypespec %}
-json<small>Recommended if json will be received in response</small>%,%json%,%templates/iot-gateway/mqtt-converter-json-config.md%br% custom<small>Recommended if bytes or anything else will be received in response</small>%,%custom%,%templates/iot-gateway/mqtt-converter-custom-config.md{% endcapture %}
+json<small>Recommended if json will be received in response</small>%,%json%,%templates/iot-gateway/mqtt-converter-json-config.md%br% bytes<small>Recommended if bytes will be received in response</small>%,%raw%,%templates/iot-gateway/mqtt-converter-bytes-config.md%br% custom<small>Recommended if bytes or anything else will be received in response</small>%,%custom%,%templates/iot-gateway/mqtt-converter-custom-config.md{% endcapture %}

 {% include content-toggle.html content-toggle-id="MqttConverterTypeConfig" toggle-spec=mqttconvertertypespec %}